 As it turns out, there’s actually a satisfaction factor—and a feeling of self-righteousness and moral superiority—that comes from holding onto a grudge, according to New York City-based psychotherapist Sarah Saffian, L.C.S.W.
 M.F.A.
 But that feeling of satisfaction is also the reason grudges are so tough to let go of: “If you allow yourself to release the grudge, that can give the impression that you’re letting someone off the hook,” Saffian explains.
 “Holding onto a grudge is a form of self-protection.
 Because anger is a more powerful feeling than vulnerability and acknowledging that you’re hurt.”

-Still, there is a way to navigate these emotions and—better yet—finally let go of a grudge.
-Saffian gives us the step-by-step.
+Still, there is a way to navigate these emotions and—better yet—finally move on.
+Saffian gives us the step-by-step guide for how to let go of a grudge.